isakedo/DNNsim/README.md

     *   InferenceSimulator: class that defines the behaviour of a standard deep learning inference simulation
     *   Stripes: class for the Stripes accelerator
     *   DynamicStripes: class for the Dynamic-Stripes accelerator
+    *   DynamicStripesfp: class for the floating point Dynamic-Stripes training accelerator
     *   Loom: class for the Loom accelerator
     *   BitPragmatic: class for the Bit-Pragmatic accelerator
     *   Laconic: class for the Laconic accelerator